LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 If you want both VTC and ALICE annotations, go directly to the ALICE section as ALICE can run both models in one go.
 {: .label .label-yellow }

-VTC is currently being reworked by the CoML team so a new version (and easier way to run the model) should soon replace this tutorial.
-{: .label .label-red }

 #### Installation

 You should only install the repo and conda environment the first time.
 If you ran the model in the past, just reuse the same folder and conda environment.